Breast Cancer In Black Women: What You Should Know

 Breast cancer affects all women, but Black women face unique challenges and may face unequal care.
 Despite advancements in cancer care, Black women continue to have higher mortality rates and often receive their breast cancer diagnosis at a more advanced stage of the disease.
 Understanding these differences is crucial for improving outcomes and saving lives.

-Why Are Black Women Diagnosed With Breast Cancer Later?
+Why Are Black Women Diagnosed With Breast Cancer Later Than Other Women?

-Black women often receive a breast cancer diagnosis at a later stage compared to white women.
-Andrea L. Amico, MD, an oncologist/hematologist at the Patricia A. Joyce Comprehensive Cancer Institute at Franciscan Health Olympia Fields, told us why.
+Black women often receive a breast cancer diagnosis at a more advanced stage compared to white women.
+Shaina Rozell, MD, a hematology/medical oncology physician at the Patricia A. Joyce Comprehensive Cancer Institute at Franciscan Health Olympia Fields, told us why.

 Why Is The Breast Cancer Death Rate Among Black Women Higher?